nkukka/docker-and-microservices-training/handson/day2/kube/instructions.md

 ```

 Step 11.
 Expose the running pod using kubectl expose command (or by creating a .yaml-file)

+- Note what the `containerPort` is set to in the pod .yaml file, and think about how it relates to exposing the pod.

 Step 12.
 Open your browser to `http://[MasterPublicIP]:[NodePort]`